Alexhuszagh/highlight-rms-supporters/README.md

 # Getting Started

+# Developing

+In order to create a simple, cross-platform browser extension with code re-use, we have a single `src` folder and `icons` directory, which are then distributed with the platform-specific manifests to create the package.
+All the tools to generate these dist packages can be found under `tools`.

 # License

 All code is dual licensed under the Apache 2.0 license as well as the MIT license.
 See the LICENCE-MIT and the LICENCE-APACHE files for the licenses.
-All assets are not mine, and shared from their [creator](https://www.iconfinder.com/kmgdesignid) under a [Creative Commons 3.0 Unported](https://creativecommons.org/licenses/by/3.0/) license.
+All icons are shared from their [creator](https://www.iconfinder.com/kmgdesignid) under a [Creative Commons 3.0 Unported](https://creativecommons.org/licenses/by/3.0/) license.

 # Contributing